-Whichever method is used, please note that in keeping with any other third sector organization, we will not accept conditions of use being placed on donations.
+Please note that in keeping with any other third sector organization, we will not accept conditions of use being placed on donations.
 There are several projects being run at the same time, all of which need money to function.
 Decisions as to best use will be made in Malawi.
-The only exception to this is where the Foundation has a fundraiser for specific projects, as in the Buy Bricks campaign.
+The only exception to this is where there is a fundraiser for a specific project, as in the Buy Bricks campaign.

 Donations of Goods

 You will see from the photos in the Gallery that people have donated many items and, in particular, stationery following The Case for Pencils appeal.